 |Fr.
 Dwight Longenecker was brought up in an Evangelical home in Pennsylvania.
 After graduating from the fundamentalist Bob Jones University with a degree in Speech and English, he went to study theology at Oxford University.
 He was eventually ordained as an Anglican priest and served as a curate, a school chaplain in Cambridge and a country parson on the Isle of Wight.

-Fr Dwight has also published How to Be an Ordinary Hero and Praying the Rosary for Inner Healing.
-His latest books are, The Gargoyle Code –a book in the tradition of Screwtape Letters and a book of poems called A Sudden Certainty.
-His book The Romance of Religion will be published shortly as well as another Lent book– the sequel to The Gargoyle Code–Slubgrip Instructs.
+Fr.
+Dwight has also published How to Be an Ordinary Hero and Praying the Rosary for Inner Healing.
+He has written a popular book for Lent in the tradition of Screwtape Letters called The Gargoyle Code – and its sequel Slubgrip Instructs.
+His latest book, The Romance of Religion is published by Thomas Nelson.

 |Mr. Dale Ahlquist is the president of the American Chesterton Society, and has given talks on Chesterton that have delighted audiences around the country and around the world.
 Mr. Ahlquist has spoken at Yale, Columbia, NYU, Penn State, Villanova, the University of Georgia, the University of Tulsa, the University of Iowa, and many other colleges.
 He has given talks in England, Australia, Switzerland, and Canada.